nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Obtain and Parse User Input](uml/sequenceDiagrams/miscellaneous/images/obtainAndParseUserInput.png)

-<span class="box info">:receipt: To improve the readability of the sequence diagram, the construction of the respective
+<span class="box info">:memo: To improve the readability of the sequence diagram, the construction of the respective
 objects which are subclasses of the `Command` class between Steps 4 and 17 are not included in the diagram.</span>

 **(Steps 1 and 2)** When a user enters something into the terminal (when prompted), `UI#getUserInput()` will take in